Menu

 New!
 APTA added a customizable template letter for contacting your representative to ask for co-sponsorship of HR 4315: HR 4315 Template Letter.

-The Medicare Orthotics and Prosthetics Patient Centered Care Act HR 4315 was introduced in the House on June 22.
-If passed, this legislation will amend Title XVIII of the Social Security Act to reduce fraud, waste and abuse with respect to orthoses and prostheses by preventing drop shipment of an orthosis or prosthesis to a beneficiary who has not received fitting or adjustment of the item or training and education on its use from a qualified practitioner (including physical and occupational therapists).
+The Medicare Orthotics and Prosthetics Patient Centered Care Act HR 4315, S 3977 needs more co-sponsors!
+This legislation will amend Title XVIII of the Social Security Act to reduce fraud, waste and abuse with respect to orthoses and prostheses by preventing drop shipment of an orthosis or prosthesis to a beneficiary who has not received fitting or adjustment of the item or training and education on its use from a qualified practitioner (including physical and occupational therapists).

 This legislation would not have been possible without the dedication of APTA staff in conjunction with AOPA, AOTA and ASHT.